achorg/ach-gatsby-site/content/pages/conferences/mla-pages/digital-humanities-sessions/guide-humanities-computing-talks-2003-mla-convention.md

 *Respondent:* Malcolm Hayward

-</div><div><a name="session296">296</a>: Reciprocity in the Relation between Cognitive Science and Literary Studies: What Can We Offer to Them and Why Should They Care?
+<a name="session296">296</a>: Reciprocity in the Relation between Cognitive Science and Literary Studies: What Can We Offer to Them and Why Should They Care?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 Sunday, 28 December 2003, 1:45 to 3:00 p.m., Cunningham A, Manchester Grand Hyatt